niraunjana/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

 ### TRUTH TABLE

 ### Result:
-Implementation of Half Adder and Full Adder is created successfully
+Thus the Half Adder and Full Adder circuits are designed and the truth table is verified using the quartus software